-Researchers call for urgent action to prevent further intergenerational trauma
+Researchers call to prevent further intergenerational trauma

 A study confirming that Aboriginal children are now ten times more likely than non-Aboriginal children to be placed in out of home care has prompted researchers to call for urgent action to prevent further intergenerational trauma.